 Florida Complex League Overview

 The Florida Complex League (FCL) includes fifteen rookie-level MiLB teams.
 The league develops recently signed and young players through structured practice schedules, game play, and skill-specific drills.
-It has three divisions: FCL East, FCL North, and FCL South.
+It also has three divisions: FCL East, FCL North, and FCL South.
 Each team maintains an MLB affiliation and typically plays at its parent organization’s Spring Training complex.

-FCL rosters include recently signed players, recent draftees, and international prospects.
-Many players come from the Dominican Summer League (DSL).
 MLB players sometimes appear in the FCL on short rehab assignments.
-Teams focus on fundamentals, conditioning, and helping players transition from amateur to professional baseball.
+Teams focus on fundamentals, conditioning, and player development.
 The league also emphasizes coaching, mentoring, and evaluating player potential for advancement through the minor league system.

 FCL Astros